Dartmoor

-Dartmoor is an upland area in southern Devon, England.
+Dartmoor is an upland area in southern Devon, South West England.
 The moorland and surrounding land has been protected by National Park status since 1951.
 Dartmoor National Park covers 954 km2.

-The granite which forms the uplands dates from the Carboniferous Period of geological history.
-The landscape consists of moorland capped with many exposed granite hilltops known as tors, providing habitats for Dartmoor wildlife.
+The granite that forms the uplands dates from the Carboniferous Period of geological history.
+The landscape consists of moorland capped with many exposed granite hilltops known as tors, providing habitats for wildlife.
 The highest point is High Willhays, 621 m above sea level.
 The entire area is rich in antiquities and archaeological artefacts.

 Dartmoor National Park is managed by the Dartmoor National Park Authority, whose 22 members are drawn from Devon County Council, local district councils and Government.
+The Dartmoor Commoners' Council exists to create and enforce regulations regarding commoners' rights.

 Parts of Dartmoor have been used as military firing ranges for over 200 years.
 The public is granted extensive land access rights on Dartmoor (including restricted access to the firing ranges) and it is a popular tourist destination.

 Physical geography

 Geology

 Dartmoor includes the largest area of granite in Britain, with about 625 km2 at the surface, though most of it is under superficial peat deposits.
 The granite (or more specifically adamellite) was intruded at depth as a pluton into the surrounding sedimentary rocks during the Carboniferous period, probably about 309 million years ago.
 It is generally accepted that the present surface is not far below the original top of the pluton; evidence for this includes partly digested shale xenoliths, contamination of the granite and the existence of two patches of altered sedimentary rock on top of the granite.

 A considerable gravity anomaly is associated with the Dartmoor pluton as with other such plutons.
 Measurement of the anomaly has helped to determine the likely shape and extent of the rock mass at depth.